hemantrajbhar01/Olist-Stores-Analysis/README.md

 An end-to-end data analysis project on the **Brazilian Olist e-commerce dataset**, focused on uncovering insights related to sales performance, customer behavior, delivery efficiency, and seller activity.

-This project simulates a real-world business analytics workflow using Python and Jupyter Notebooks.

 ---

 ## 📌 Project Overview